nosilver4u/imsanity/readme.txt

 == Changelog ==

+= 2.8.2 =
+* fixed: mime type error when filename in attachment metadata is incorrect

 = 2.8.1 =
 * changed: escape and sanitize more things
 * changed: tighten PHPCS rules used for pre-release testing